wp-plugins/oauth2-provider/readme.txt

 1. Adding a Client

 == Changelog ==

+= 3.1.5 =
+* Addressed security issues on older PHP versions as well as Windows OS.
+* Added checks to help ensure that the environment is supported before WP OAuth Server can be ran.
+* Add filter 'wo_scopes' to allow for extendability.

 = 3.1.4 =
 * Fixed bug in refresh token that prevented use of refresh tokens